Ohm Ki-young: Career

 He became a news anchor in October, 1989.
 One of his expressions became popular, when he said "It is really absurd that this thing happened.(참으로 어처구니없는 일이 아닐 수 없습니다.)" after announcing an outrageous incident.
 It was so funny that several comedians mimicked him on TV.
 As he had maintained his position of a news anchor for a long time, people thought he was a trustworthy person.
 IPS, the Institute for Industrial Policy Studies, chose him for the No.1 Brand Power in the TV anchor field from 2004 to 2007.
 The Brand Power means that a person functioned in a society like a brand of a company.
 Thanks to him, MBC Newsdesk recorded higher viewer ratings than KBS 9 o'clock News in January, 2007 for the first time.

 However, he made a serious mistake on July 26, 2007.
 He was reading the news that Taliban had abducted 23 Koreans.
 A moment before the camera turned to the special correspondent, Ohm accidentally smiled at the audience.
 Most of the audience was angry and condemned him for the accidental behavior.
 He made a public apology, "I apologize for making face.".
 Though he caught a lot of flak, the backlash was not that harsh owing to his good image.

 Ohm stepped away from the MBC Newsdesk in order to run for the position of MBC CEO.
 He was elected as president and CEO in March 2008.
 As a president, he introduced innovations to change MBC.
 In those days MBC was criticized because one of its programs, PD Notes, circulated a false and exaggerated report about bovine spongiform encephalopathy (BSE, or "mad cow disease") on April 29, 2008.
 After the broadcast, hundreds of thousands of Koreans held a candlelight vigil for two months.
 The production crews of PD Notes were indicted for the false reports.
 Ohm and MBC made an official apology.
 He pronounced the Plan for Innovation of New MBC to improve the company.

 Recent incidents

 On February 8, 2010, Ohm resigned from the presidency in protest against the unilateral selection of MBC board members by the Foundation of Broadcast Culture (FBC).
 MBC is 70% owned by the FBC, which in turn is controlled by the Korea Communications Commission (KCC), whose chairman is appointed directly by the Korean president.
 Thus, Ohm's resignation was interpreted as an opposition to the political pressure from the administration of President Lee Myung-Bak.
 Ohm was praised for taking an independent line and standing firm in his belief.

-Since August, Ohm has been in negotiations with the Grand National Party who wish to nominate him as a candidate for governor of Gangwon-do province.
+Since August, Ohm has been in negotiations with the Grand National Party who wish to nominate him as a candidate for governor of Gangwon Province.